-NOTE 17 - Subsequent Events
+NOTE 18 - Subsequent Events

-We evaluate subsequent events that have occurred after the statement of financial condition date but before the financial statements are issued.
+We evaluate subsequent events that have occurred after the statement of financial condition date but before the financial statements were available to be issued.
 There are two types of subsequent events: (1) recognized, or those that provide additional evidence about conditions that existed at the date of the statement of financial condition, including the estimates inherent in the process of preparing financial statements, and (2) non-recognized, or those that provide evidence about conditions that did not exist at the date of the statement of financial condition but arose after that date.
+We have evaluated subsequent events through February 28, 2015, the date the accompanying statement of financial condition was issued.
 Based on the evaluation, we did not identify any recognized subsequent events that would have required adjustment to the consolidated statement of financial condition.